 3. Immediately get your message across

 SMS messages are delivered fast.
 They rely on a cellular connection rather than the internet.
-This means you can communicate time-sensitive information quickly, for example, exclusive deals with an expiry date – e.g., 'kids eat free during school half term'.
-Restaurant SMS marketing is naturally concise so recipients can read your messages easily.
+This means you can communicate time-sensitive information quickly.
+For example, you can quickly have your restaurant text deals which come with an expiry date, e.g., 'Kids eat free during school half-term'.

 4. Collect data and feedback

-SMS is ideal for customer engagement, which is why it’s often used for short surveys.
-As part of your restaurant SMS marketing strategy, you can poll your SMS subscribers to find out what they want.
+SMS is ideal if you want to boost customer engagement, which is why it's often used for short surveys.
+As part of your restaurant SMS marketing strategy, you can poll your subscriber list to find out what they want.
 Then you can send more targeted text messaging campaigns to promote the very things being asked for.
-Happy customers make for returning customers!
+You can also send out automated text messages after customers' visit, asking them about their experience and assuring them you will take any suggestions they might have seriously.

 5. Boost sales